Exxon Mobil Corporation (XOM) Shares Down Despite Recent Market Volatility

 XOM’s Market Performance

-The stock of Exxon Mobil Corporation (XOM) has seen a -7.37% decrease in the past week, with a -13.98% drop in the past month, and a -6.22% fall in the past quarter.
-The volatility ratio for the week is 3.61%, and the volatility levels for the past 30 days are at 2.52% for XOM.
-The simple moving average for the last 20 days is -8.96% for XOM stock, with a simple moving average of -1.92% for the last 200 days.
+The stock of Exxon Mobil Corporation (XOM) has seen a 2.92% increase in the past week, with a -5.92% drop in the past month, and a -0.55% fall in the past quarter.
+The volatility ratio for the week is 2.95%, and the volatility levels for the past 30 days are at 2.64% for XOM.
+The simple moving average for the last 20 days is -3.36% for XOM stock, with a simple moving average of 2.65% for the last 200 days.

 Analysts’ Opinion of XOM